 The beauty of clay tiles and slate are associated with certain areas of the country and are thought to be long lasting and highly efficient.
-However, the high weight of these products can cause undue strain on the structure of a home.
-Many clay and concrete tiles are highly pourous and, as water seeps into the tiles, the tiles crack and break.
+However, the high weight of these products can cause undue strain on the structure.
+Many clay and concrete tiles are highly porous.
+As water seeps into the tiles, the tiles crack and break.
 This situation is made worse by freeze-thaw weather cycles.
-In high winds, clay tiles can be quite dangerous and the damage leaves holes that could affect the interior of a home.
+In high winds, clay tiles can be quite dangerous and the damage leaves holes that could affect the interior of a building.
 These heavy products are also very prone to cause structural collapse in the event of seismic activity or an interior fire.

-Natural slate is less indestructible than man-made tiles but, unfortunately, the nails that hold them in place are not.
+Natural slate is more indestructible than man-made tiles but, unfortunately, the nails that hold them in place are not.
 In many instances, the nails rust away leaving the heavy slates held in place by gravity's pull alone.
 Falling slate can be very dangerous and damaging to property.
+Many older churches with original slate roofs are now facing significant annual maintenance costs.